caitriggs/FeatClass-Rename-ArcGIS/Readme.txt

 Add Tag to Feature Class is a script tool that runs in ArcMap or ArcCatalog (versions 10.1+).
 It adds a string of text, or "tag", to the beginning of a feature class (it will not work on other data types such as shapefiles or coverages).
 In other words, it renames a feature class.

+USING THE TOOL
 Add the toolbox, "Rename Files", to your ArcToolbox in ArcCatalog or ArcMap.

-USING THE TOOL
+Go into the properties of the "Add Tag to Feature Class" script tool and in the Source tab set the path to the Add_Tag_to_File.py file.

 If the tag entered into the tool is "Jan2014" and the feature class entered is "Land_Use", then the tool will rename the feature class to "Jan2014_Land_Use".
 Do not use quotations when entering the tag into the tool; they are used here only for stressing the words entered/output.

 **********
 WARNING